7 situations

 Take them to

 Out-of-town friends, first dates, in-laws who need impressing, a family of four with strong opinions and a stroller.
-The same questions come up.
-Here are answers, opinionated and short, picked for the kind of evening, not the kind of food.
+The same questions keep coming up.
+Here are answers, opinionated and short, picked for the kind of evening you want, not just the kind of food.

 An out-of-town friend